Britney Spears had one and now so does the rest of America! Meet the man known as “Super-Manny,” who is coming to a TV near you!

 "Kids want what they want," he says.
 "They don't wake up thinking, 'How can I screw mom and dad today?'
 They are just thinking, 'I want what I want and I will do what I can to get it.'"

 "Don't assume that what they liked yesterday, they will like today," he points out.
-"Really ask a lot open ended questions.
+"Really ask a lot of open-ended questions.
 Sometimes parents settle for yes or no answers: Did you have a great day today?
 Instead of asking, what did you do?
 It shows more interest.
 That is how you spark up a conversation."

 As a result, Ruggles believes that parenting is a 24/7 job, which, in addition to patience, requires consistency.